 Matthew Charity is a native of North Carolina, growing up in both Durham and Smithfield.
 He went on to attend the University of North Carolina at Charlotte, where he received a Bachelor’s Degree in Communications.
 Matthew has worked in student advocacy since 2010 through several organizations and school systems assisting youth with academic goals, behavioral initiatives and mentoring before calling Greenville home in August 2018.
 Matthew found his passion for service in the community through working with organizations such as Kappa Alpha Psi’s Guide Right program, Community Coalition, Habitat for Humanity and Johnston County Public Schools.
-His first opportunity with Communities In Schools began as an after school counselor at Alexander Elementary and is now excited to continue in his new role at Berea Middle School as the 6th grade student support specialist.
+His first opportunity with Communities In Schools began as an after school counselor at Alexander Elementary and is excited to continue in his new role at Berea Middle School as a student support specialist.
 Matthew‘s goal is to help each student try and become the best version of themselves by providing each and every child an opportunity to succeed.